KidPudel/python-starter-kit/django/architecture.md

-django uses MTV pattern it is essentially:
+django uses MTV, pattern it is essentially:
 - `Model`
 - `Template`
 - `View`